When does a lease start for accounting purposes? How can you tell when the lease starts and when is the lease end date?

 Every lease has a “start date,” but many people, accountants included, do not understand what that date really is or how to find it.
 When precisely does a lease start?
 Is it the execution date?
 The move-in date?
 The date the company opens for business at the location?
 Which one is correct?

-Lease Start date vs Move in Date vs Possession Date vs Commencement Date vs Execution Date.
-Which one is correct?
+Move-in Date vs Possession Date vs Commencement Date vs Execution Date: Which Is the Lease Start Date?

 Talk to One of Our Expert Lease Accountants Today.